Admiral Way North and South Bridges Seismic Retrofit

 What to expect during construction

-To complete the work as safely and efficiently as possible, the bridge will be closed to all people walking, biking, rolling, and driving for the duration of construction.
-We understand this closure will impact everyone who uses the bridge regularly and will do what we can to minimize impacts.
-We will share information about detours prior to the start of construction.
+To complete the work as safely and efficiently as possible, there will be lane closures on SW Admiral Way at the bridge throughout construction and full, 24/7 closures of the bridge on 2 weekends with specific dates to be determined.
+In addition, the segment of Fairmount Ave SW beneath the bridge will be closed to people walking, biking, rolling, and driving for the duration of construction.
+We understand these closures will impact everyone who uses the bridge and Fairmount Ave SW regularly and we will do what we can to minimize impacts.

 We currently anticipate the following construction impacts: